p19/p19.github.io/_posts/2021-03-19-Sukanya-Banerjee.markdown

 ---
 layout: post
-title: Sukanya Banerjee on Transimperial Ecologies, Michael Tondre responding
+title: Sukanya Banerjee on Transimperial Ecologies, with Michael Tondre
 date: 2021-3-19
 meta-description: discussion of article by Sukanya Banerjee
 ---